Payment of Wages: Massachusetts

 - Different pay frequency rules apply to nonexempt and exempt employees.
 However, all employees must be paid within either six or seven days after the end of the pay period, depending upon how many days they worked during the week.
 Penalties are imposed for violations of the pay frequency rules.
 See Pay Frequency.

 - Employers are prohibited from making deductions from employees' wages unless they are specifically permitted by law.
-Special rules apply to employers that require employees to wear uniforms and to staffing agencies and worksite employers.
+Additional rules apply to employers that require employees to wear uniforms and to staffing agencies and worksite employers.
+All private Massachusetts employers and covered business entities that hire certain independent contractors are required to make pay deductions to cover contributions to fund Paid Family and Medical Leave benefits.
 Penalties are imposed for noncompliance.
 See Permitted and Prohibited Wage Deductions.

 - With each payment of wages, employers are required to provide employees with a pay statement showing basic wage related information, including a detailed list of any deductions made.
 Special requirements apply to railroad employees.
 Penalties are imposed for noncompliance.
 See Pay Statement Requirements.